On Nilpotent and Solvable Quasi-Einstein Manifolds: Structure of quasi-Einstein unimodular solvable Lie groups

-Now that we have a structure theorem, we classify the totally left-invariant quasi-Einstein unimodular solvable Lie groups such that $ad_a$ is normal up to dimension six.
-As proved in \cite{Lim2020locally}, the only non-Abelian quasi-Einstein solvable Lie group in dimension three is the nilpotent Heisenberg group, $\fh_3.$ For higher dimensions, the results readily follow from Theorem \ref{main solvable thm}, as it suffices to identify the derivations of $\fs$ that meet the conditions specified in that theorem.\\
+Now that we have a structure theorem, we classify the totally left-invariant quasi-Einstein unimodular solvable Lie groups such that $\ad_a$ is normal.
+As proved in \cite{Lim2020locally}, the only non-Abelian quasi-Einstein solvable Lie group in dimension three is the nilpotent Heisenberg group, $H_3.$ For higher dimensions, the results readily follow from Theorem \ref{main solvable thm}, as it suffices to identify the normal derivations of the Heisenberg Lie algebra.

-\begin{rmk} From \cite[Proposition 2.5]{Heber98}, a standard solvable Lie algebra with $ad_a$ normal derivation for all $a\in \fa$ is isometric to the one obtained by just changing the Lie bracket into
+\begin{rmk} From \cite[Proposition 2.5]{Heber98}, a standard solvable Lie algebra with $\ad_a$ normal derivation for all $a\in \fa$ is isometric to the one obtained by just changing the Lie bracket into

-and keeping the same metric $g.$ \end{rmk} The above remark makes things easy because it implies that any totally left-invariant quasi-Einstein unimodular solvable Lie group with $ad_a$ normal is isometric to another such Lie group that has $ad_a$ symmetric for all $a\in \fa$.\\
+and keeping the same metric $g.$ \end{rmk} The above remark makes things easy because it implies that any totally left-invariant quasi-Einstein unimodular solvable Lie group with normal $\ad_a$ is isometric to another such Lie group that has $\ad_a$ symmetric for all $a\in \fa$.